jewelsofthought/neshama/site/posts/parashot/Shemot.md

 4. Search & seizure

 n9] **Outsiders** Take advantage of the newcomers

 \*n12] Levites NOT enslaved?
+Why?

-Why? n13] **ויקצוּ** The newcomers now _disgusted_ them.
+n13] [ויקצוּ]{dir="rtl"} The newcomers now _disgusted_ them.

 n15-22] **Infanticide**

 - Shifrah & Puah, which some claim are Jochebed & Miriam, Moses' mother and sister (Sotah 11b).
 - Why different names?
-  The justification for this infanticide seems to have been based on a prophecy that the saviour of the people was going to be born in this generation (Sotah 12b). n21] "G-d rewarded them with houses".
+  The justification for this infanticide seems to have been based on a prophecy that the saviour of the people was going to be born in this generation (Sotah 12b).

+n21] "G-d rewarded them with houses".
 Some say they were not literally houses, but dynasties that their bloodline would produce. {However, it is far more likely, under such autocratic rule, that they would have been arrested and possibly executed for not carrying out the pharaoh's wishes.
 The polar "you are either with us, or you are against us". }

-  n22] **לכּל־עמי**: The pharaoh's edict included all the people!
-How could that be?
+n22] [לכּל־עמי]{dir="rtl"}: The pharaoh's edict included all the people!
+[How could that be?]{.note}

 ## Chapter 2